 - Provide additional warmth to maintain body temperature within normal limits.
 It is essential that the rat does not become overheated or dehydrated.
 The rat should also be able to move away from the heat source if it becomes uncomfortable.
 If the rat is unconscious or immobile extreme care must be taken to keep the heat low and stable.

-- Give topical or oral medications as prescribed by vet.
+- Give topical or oral medications as prescribed by veterinarian.

-- Clean burn wounds as directed by vet.
+- Clean burn wounds as directed by veterinarian.